webplatform/docs-wpd/Implementation_Patterns/index.md

 Here's how we use those patterns described above to implement our site so far.

-We'll walk through the CSS Property template, via the sample page of [http://webplatform.org/docs/css/properties/font-size].
+We'll walk through the CSS Property template, via the sample page of [[css/properties/font-size]].

 ====The CSS Property page====

 If you go to that page and hit edit, you'll see that basically it's just two templates: Flags and CSS_Property.
 If you were to edit with form you'd see that the form basically has one-to-one correspondence with those parameters.

-CSS_Property is just a normal template (we can tell that based on the double-curly brace syntax), so that means we can see its definition at [http://webplatform.org/docs/Template:CSS_Property].
+CSS_Property is just a normal template (we can tell that based on the double-curly brace syntax), so that means we can see its definition at [[Template:CSS_Property]].
 When we go there, we get a brief overview of what the parameters ''are'', but not how it ''works''.
 To do that, we'll need to hit "Edit".

 When we do that, we skip to the <nowiki><includeonly></nowiki> section to see the actual implementation.
 It's pretty simple--mainly we just print a header for each section and then dump whatever was passed in via the parameter.